 The Waterway Assistance Program is a grant program established by the Florida Legislature and the District for the purpose of financially cooperating with local governments to alleviate problems associated with the Atlantic Intracoastal Waterway and associated waterways within the District.
 The program is authorized by Section 374.976, Florida Statutes, and is administered under the provisions of Chapter 66B-2, Florida Administrative Code.Eligible local governmental agencies include municipalities, counties, port authorities and special taxing districts within the twelve counties of the District.

-Grant applications are posted to the District's website by the 2nd week of January.
-Applications are due at the District office by the end of March.
+Grant applications are posted to the District's website in January.
+Applications are due at the District office toward the end of March.
 Please see the application package for deadline dates.
 Funding is awarded in October.

 Applications are initially reviewed by the District staff for compliance with District rules.
 If the application is in compliance, the applicant presents his application to the District's Board of Commissioners.
 The Board then evaluates the application utilizing a rating form.
 Projects scoring the minimum number points become eligible for funding which is subject to statutory and budget limitations.
 For those projects which are approved for funding by the District Board, funds become available on October 1st.